Bummed: Singles

-"Wrote for Luck" was released as the lead single from Happy Mondays' forthcoming album on 31 October 1988.
-"Boom" and three remixes (dance, radio and club mixes) of "Wrote for Luck" were included as its B-sides.
+"Wrote for Luck" was released as the lead single from Happy Mondays' forthcoming album; author Simon Spence in his book Happy Mondays – Excess All Areas: A Biography (2014) listed the release date as 31 October 1988, while a contemporary issue of Music Week gave the date of 28 November 1988.
+"Boom" and three remixes (dance, radio, and club mixes) of "Wrote for Luck" were included as its B-sides.
+Robertson wrote that the sleeve's "hand-drawn lettering was an intentional move away from designers relying on type specimen books", as with previous Factory Records releases.
 The music video for "Wrote for Luck" was filmed by The Bailey Brothers in the middle of the October 1988 tour.
 They decided to shoot the band enjoying a night out at the Legend club in Manchester, which was a rival to the Haçienda.
 They hired the venue for the shoot, which featured their friends and crew members as extras.
-Concerned that the video was not going to received airplay on The Chart Show, a second video was filmed during the afternoon with a younger crowd.
-It starred children from a local drama group, who spent a week rehearsing acid house-style dancing.
+Concerned that the video was not going to receive airplay on The Chart Show, a second video was filmed during the afternoon with a younger crowd.
+It starred children from a local drama group who spent a week rehearsing acid house-style dancing.
 As none of them liked "Wrote for Luck", The Bailey Brothers put on music by Pepsi & Shirlie and Wham! in order for them to start dancing.